HITL: Human-in-the-Loop Implementation Guide 2026

 Cost of Getting It Wrong

-• 42% of companies abandoned most AI initiatives in 2025 (up from 17% in 2024) — often because they failed to implement appropriate oversight from the start
+• 42% of companies abandoned most AI initiatives in 2025 (up from 17% in 2024) — often because they failed to implement appropriate oversight from the start, leading to hallucinations, compliance failures, and loss of stakeholder trust

 • AI reduces customer service costs by 30%, but only when oversight prevents the rework cycle that hit 39% of bots in 2024